 Why Players "Bake" Their Skates

-Finding a pair of ice hockey skates that fit perfectly right from the store is rare indeed.
+includes finding a pair of ice hockey skates that fit perfectly.
 Since feet are naturally different, it stands to reason that skates will fit differently from person to person.
 Hockey skates are made to be stiff and supportive but can be uncomfortable when they haven’t been broken in.
 Break-in time varies from model to model but typically takes between 6 to 10 hours of hard skating.

 Skates are typically made with a memory foam that conforms to your foot over time, resulting in the "perfect" fit.
 This thermo-formable foam responds to heat and becomes soft enough to be reshaped for a customized fit.
 Similar to breaking in a baseball glove, the "baking" process makes the skate pliable to give players a more comfortable fit quicker and without the discomfort of blisters and pressure points.